Jaymon/chef-cookbooks/nginx/README.md

 #### types

-A dict of content types and there extensions so nginx can serve the correct mime type for things.
+A dict of content types and their extensions so nginx can serve the correct mime type for things.

 ```
 "types" => {